Graves404/graves404/README.md

         proficiency in Python, Go, SQL, TypeScript, and system design.
 I love exploring new technologies and experimenting with other technologies.
 I live for work.
 For me, in the first place, it's the progression of my skills.
-I like it when a task looks like a small quest in an MMO RPG.
+I like it when a task looks like a quest in an MMO RPG.
         I'm not a typical Senior Engineer, my focus is on the team, interesting tasks, and progress.
     </p>